mormalka/lab_http_downloader/README.md

 Create http connection, download range in DataPiece(constant size) and write it to blocking queue.

 Writer
-Reads DataPiece from blocking queue, maintain metaData instance and write content into new file.
+Reads DataPieces from blocking queue, write content into new file and maintin metadata (after every piece write).

 DataPiece
 A Serializable object, indicates the safe transfferd DataPieces which written by the writer.